 We shrank as wolf fangs and serpent tongues flashed out under lantern glow.
 Switches made of sticks lashed against our legs as they rushed by.
 Each blow sent a stinging reminder to remain on the favorable side of St. Nicholas during the Christmas season.
 The message was duly noted.

 The parade of Krampus poured into the night until no child was left unscared.
 We were blown away.
 Our first Krampus experience at the Christmas Market of Lake Carezza was everything we hoped it would be.
 At once a terrifying and oddly thrilling spectacle.
-Afterwards, we calmed our pounding hearts with ample cups of Glühwein.
+Afterward, we calmed our pounding hearts with ample cups of Glühwein.

 But our time with the beasts of ancient lore was not over.
 You see, once you’ve survived the Krampus, the thrill of meeting more only grows.
 So a few nights later we went to Margreid, an ancient wine village in South Tyrol’s Unterland, for the second oldest Krampus celebration in South Tyrol.